 - People who work exclusively for non-profits, charitable groups, religious and/or cultural organizations

-Steps to Apply for Mississippi Workers’ Compensation Benefits
+How to File Your Mississippi Workers’ Compensation Claim

-- Your employer then has 10 days to notify their insurance provider.
+You must file a claim for compensation within two years of your diagnosis or injury date to qualify for benefits.
+Your employer then has 10 days to notify their insurance provider.
 This officially starts your claim for workers’ comp benefits.
-If your accident forces you to miss at least five work shifts, then your employer must also notify the WCC.
+If your accident forces you to miss at least five work shifts, your employer must notify the WCC.

-- Once your injury makes you miss at least five days of work, you may qualify for lost-wage benefits.
-Those first five days are considered unpaid PTO until you miss at least 14 days total due to your injury.
-After that, you’ll get partial disability payments once every two weeks until you reach Maximum Medical Improvement (MMI).
+If your claim’s approved, your employer’s insurer pays all related medical bills directly to your healthcare provider.
+You may qualify for lost-wage payments if your illness or injury requires you to miss at least five days of work.
+Those first five days are unpaid time off until you miss at least 14 days.
+After that, you get partial disability payments once every two weeks until you reach maximum medical improvement.

-- The most money you can receive in lost-wage benefits for 2021 is $523.16 per week.
-In most cases, lost-wage workers’ comp payments total 2/3 the Average Weekly Wage set by the WCC on January 1.
+Important: The most money you can receive in lost-wage benefits for 2023 is $585.82 per week.
+In most cases, lost-wage workers’ comp payments total 2/3 of the average weekly wage set by the WCC on January 1.